radkisson/Discrete-Event-Callcenter/README.md

 `worker.py` creates `Agent` objects from predefined skill matrices.
 Specialists carry a skill level of 8 while helpers range from 5 to 7.
 The event loop in `algorithm.run_simulation` iterates over the calls, first looking for an idle specialist in the appropriate department and then falling back to helpers.
 If no agent is available the call waits in queue until the next agent finishes.

+## Skill Model

+Agent skills only influence the order in which workers are selected for a call.
+Specialists are always tried first within their department while helpers serve as a secondary pool.
+Call duration and SLA thresholds remain unchanged by the skill level itself.
+To study how this distribution affects performance the function `algorithm.run_simulation_detailed` returns the average waiting time for calls handled by specialists and helpers separately.

 Throughout the run the simulator records waiting times, utilisation and SLA compliance.
 Functions in `stats.py` average these results across multiple iterations.

 ## Repository Layout